Improved Bounds for Coin Flipping, Leader Election, and Random Selection: Introduction

-On the negative side, very few results are known regarding the non-existence of protocols with various parameters.
-Before stating the known results, we observe that since leader election protocols imply coin flipping protocols, lower bounds for coin flipping protocols imply lower bounds for leader election protocols with one less round (see \cref{cor: coin lb implies leader lb} for formal claim).
-Hence, all efforts to date have focused on providing lower bounds for coin flipping protocols.
-First, it is well known that no protocol can handle $\ell / 2$ or more bad players \cite{Saks89leader}, regardless of the number of rounds and the number of random bits allowed per round.
-For 1 round coin flipping protocols where players send 1 bit per round, \cite{KKL88influence} showed every protocol can be biased towards some outcome by some set of $O(\ell / \log \ell)$ bad players, almost matching the construction of \cite{AL93resilient}.
-For multiple rounds, \cite{RSZ02leader} showed that any $k$-round coin flipping protocol where each player sends 1 bit per round can be biased towards some outcome by $O(\ell / \log^{(2k-1)}\ell)$ bad players.\footnote{We use the notation $\log^{(i)} \ell$ to denote $i$-times-iterated logarithm, i.e.~$\overbrace{\log \cdots \log}^{i \text{~times}} \ell$.} This also implies that in order to handle $\Theta(\ell)$ bad players when the number of bits per round is $1$, the number of rounds required is $\frac{1}{2}\log^*(\ell) - \log^*\log^*\ell$.
-For coin flipping protocols where players can send $\left(\log^{(2i-1)}\ell\right)^{1 - o(1)}$ random bits in round $i$, \cite{RSZ02leader} showed that there always exists a set of $o(\ell)$ bad players that can bias them towards some outcome.
+On the lower bound side, very few results are known and they have focused mainly on collective coin flipping since lower bounds here translate into lower bounds for leader election protocols with one fewer round (see \cref{cor: coin lb implies leader lb} for a formal claim).
+First, it is well known that no coin flipping or leader election protocol can handle $\ell / 2$ or more bad players \cite{Saks89leader}, regardless of the number of rounds and the number of random bits allowed per round.
+For one-round coin flipping protocols where players send 1 bit per round, \cite{KKL88influence} showed that every protocol can be biased towards some outcome by some set of $O(\ell / \log (\ell))$ bad players.
+For multiple rounds, \cite{RSZ02leader} showed that any $k$-round coin flipping protocol where each player sends 1 bit per round can be biased towards some outcome by $O(\ell / \log^{(2k-1)}(\ell))$ bad players.\footnote{We use the notation $\log^{(i)} \ell$ to denote $i$-times-iterated logarithm, i.e.~$\overbrace{\log \cdots \log}^{i \text{~times}} \ell$.} This also implies that in order to handle $\Theta(\ell)$ bad players when the number of bits per round is $1$, the number of rounds required is $\frac{1}{2}\log^*(\ell) - \log^*(\log^*(\ell))$.
+For random selection tasks, \cite{GGL98selection} showed that for any $\mu > 0$, $b$ bad players can always ensure that the output lies in some set of density $\mu$ with probability at least $\mu^{1 - (b / \ell)}$.
+Kamp and Zuckerman showed that for any one round random selection protocol outputting $m$ bits and where all players send $1$ bit, $O\left(\frac{\ell}{m}\right)$ bad players can corrupt the protocol so that the output distribution is $0.1$-far from $\U_m$ \cite{KZ07NOSF}.

-The work of Filmus et al.~\cite{FHHHZ19} gave lower bounds on collective coin flipping protocols under arbitrary product distributions, rather than the uniform distribution, on the Boolean cube.
+The work of \cite{FHHHZ19} gave lower bounds on collective coin flipping protocols under arbitrary product distributions, rather than the uniform distribution, on the Boolean cube.
 For further details, we refer the reader to the excellent survey of Dodis \cite{dodis2006fault} on protocols and lower bounds in the full information model.